 A Look Back at the Cinematic Trailers of Assassin’s Creed

-Cinematic game trailers quite literally put the ‘cinema’ into video games, often combining a snapshot of the game’s story and a number of gameplay mechanics and features into a beautifully rendered miniature movie.
-As a franchise, Assassin’s Creed has made a name for itself on a number of iconic and recognisable traits, from hidden blades, hooded assassins, secret societies and up until 2018’s Assassin’s Creed Odyssey a number of incredible cinematic trailers (which thankfully returned for 2020’s Assassin’s Creed Valhalla).
+Cinematic game trailers quite literally put the ‘cinema’ into video games, often combining a snapshot of the game’s story and several gameplay mechanics and features into a beautifully rendered miniature movie.
+As a franchise, Assassin’s Creed has made a name for itself on many iconic and recognisable traits, from hidden blades, hooded assassins, secret societies and up until 2018’s Assassin’s Creed Odyssey a number of incredible cinematic trailers (which thankfully returned for 2020’s Assassin’s Creed Valhalla).
 In A Look Back at the Cinematic Trailers of Assassin’s Creed, we’re looking at each game’s cinematic trailer and how they helped shape the franchise.

-The first Assassin’s Creed game proved to be an industry influencing hit, introducing a number of now iconic concepts, and refining a number of pre-existing ideas.
-The first game doesn’t have a cinematic trailer on par with its sequels (most of which hold up extremely well years later) and instead has what looks to be an in-game engine trailer which shows off Altair, the games setting, free running and a number of now signature Assassin moves.
+The first Assassin’s Creed game proved to be an industry influencing hit, introducing some now-iconic concepts.
+The first game doesn’t have a cinematic trailer on par with its sequels (most of which hold up exceptionally well years later) but instead has what looks to be an in-game engine trailer that shows off the main character Altair, the games setting, free running and several signature Assassin moves.